nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 model of [TR38901]_.
 In turn, the reference ECDFs (one for each LoS condition, channel model scenario and carrier frequency combination) are compared to FTR distributions ECDFs obtained using different values of the parameters.
 Finally, the parameters which provide the best fit (in a goodness-of-fit sense) for the specific scenario, LOS condition and carrier frequency are found.
-The paramters to test are picked initially by performing an exhaustive seach within a discrete grid of possible values, and then by iteratively refining the previous search runs by scanning the neighborhood of the most recent identified values.
+The parameters to test are picked initially by performing an exhaustive search within a discrete grid of possible values, and then by iteratively refining the previous search runs by scanning the neighborhood of the most recent identified values.
 In such regard, the Anderson-Darling statistical test is used to rank the various FTR distributions and eventually pick the one providing the closest approximation to the reference statistics.